kristopolous/fiction/framework.md

   * breaks core assumptions about a language or system
   * limits what a user is permitted to do
   * increases complexities by adding new abstractions
-  * non-specific specifications by using unclear and imprecise language
+  * has non-specific specifications by using unclear and imprecise language

+You're not documenting a technology, you're marketing a product.

 ### Success story: Chef